omahs/resolution-service/README.md

 Unit tests can be run using `yarn test`.
 This command will run the tests with ENV variables set in `./local.test.env` file.
-You should copy `./local.test.env.sample` to `./local.test.env` and redefine any env variable in yours local environment if needed, for example:
+You should copy `./local.test.env.sample` to `./local.test.env` and redefine any env variable in your local environment if needed, for example:
 `export RESOLUTION_POSTGRES_PASSWORD=password`.
 Testing command will take this variable first instead of using variable from `./local.test.env` file.